AbdooOwd/AbdooOS-old-guided/README.md

 # AbdooOS

-An x86 OS I coded from scratch with the help these resources:
+An x86 OS I coded from scratch with the help of these resources:

 -   [NanoByte](https://www.youtube.com/@nanobyte-dev).
 -   [Daedalus Community Youtube Channel](https://www.youtube.com/@DaedalusCommunity).